GEKimLaw/gekimlaw.github.io/index.md

   - image: "/assets/images/banner_1.png"
     heading: "The Law Office of Grace E. Kim<br><span>GEKIMLAW</span>"
     heading2: "Education Law"
-    text: "We are a Virginia based law firm who specilize in education law.
+    text: "We are a Virginia based law firm who specilize in special education law.
 We advocate on behalf of students from Kindergarden to 12th grade.
 As parents and advocates of disabled students always presume competence."
     button:
       name: "Hire Us"
       link: "#"